nic07patil/sample-application/README.md

 ### Enable prometheus monitoring

 To enable the prometheus monitoring with mysupermon service we need to add job to prometheus configmap.
+But before that we need to setup the prometheus monitoring for that follow this document [`Setup Prometheus Monitoring`](https://tutorials.keptn.sh/tutorials/keptn-full-tour-prometheus-09/index.html?index=..%2F..index#12)

 1. Edit prometheus configmap using following command.
    ```console